sp5wiz/Surface-pro-5-opencore/README.md

 Although there are other sources, albeit legally i do not support it.

 ⚠️ Some basesystems just reboot to picker.
-This is not a me issue.
 Create another download with another macOS version etc, I recently made scanpolicy 0, which shows all options even if some are corrupt. ⚠️

 just put the EFI on the root of the disk, preferably a FAT32 USB stick. if it is exfat or anything else, it will unfortunately not boot as the Surface UEFI expects fat32